chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 ##### S2 -> S5

-Once a user requests an upload to be canceled the state changes to Cancel Pending.
-The cancellation may not happen immediately, therefore the status of the upload is changed to cancel pending until the upload has been canceled by the computing resource processing the job.
+Once a user requests an upload to be canceled the state changes to _Cancel Pending_.
+The cancellation may not happen immediately, therefore the status of the upload is changed to _Cancel Pending_ until the upload has been canceled by the computing resource processing the job.

 ##### S5 -> S6

-Once the upload has been canceled by the computing resource the state will be canceled.
+Once the upload has been canceled by the computing resource the state will be _Canceled_.

 ##### S2 -> S3

 The upload has been completed.
-The state of the upload is uploaded.
+The state of the upload is _Uploaded_.

 ##### S2 -> S1

 If the upload fails, the job returns to the queue to be retried at a later time.
-The state changes to waiting.
+The state changes to _Waiting_.

 #### S2 -> S4

 The upload job has failed to download after several retries.
-The state of the upload is failed.
+The state of the upload is _Failed_.

 ### Test plan

 1. Verify that a large file can be uploaded using a shared link from Dropbox.
 1. Verify that a small file can be uploaded using a shared link from Dropbox.
 1. Verify the upload queue is not cleared until the file is store in S3.
-1. Verify a failed upload is marked as failed.
+1. Verify a failed upload is marked as _Failed_.
 1. Verify an upload is retried if it fails.
 1. Verify only the owner can query the status of an upload.
 1. Verify only the owner can upload toa dataset to their collection.